John Marston (businessman): Later life

 In 1865, Marston married Ellen Edge.
 She was seven years younger than him and they had ten children, two of whom died young and John and Ellen outlived several of the others.
 They lived most of their lives at The Oaks, Merridale Road, Wolverhampton.
-A prominent figure in the local community, John supported education and joined the School Board in 1882, becoming chairman from 1886 to 1888.
+A prominent figure in the local community, John supported education and joined the school board in 1882, becoming chairman from 1886 to 1888.
 He was also interested in local politics and was elected as a local councillor for St. Paul's ward, in 1885.

 In 1889 Alderman Marston became Mayor of Wolverhampton and was re-elected in 1890.
 In these two years he arranged for sanitation to be improved and instigated water and sewerage works that are in use to this day.
-He also oversaw the building of a new power station to supply electricity for electric lighting and the approval of the Local Government Act of 1888 that made Wolverhampton a County Borough.
+He also oversaw the building of a new power station to supply electricity for electric lighting and the approval of the Local Government Act 1888 that made Wolverhampton a county borough.

 Marston retired from business on 6 May 1916 and died in 1918 aged 82.